rustamlatypov/tile-matching/README.md

 ## Introduction

-This tile-matching project is a classic Tetris with the possibility to play either Tetris or Pentis.
+This tile-matching project is a classic Tetris with the possibility to play either Pentis.
 Tetris is a well known tile-matching puzzle video game where the players objective is to guide 4-tile-size blocks falling from the upper edge of the screen and try to keep the stack as low as possible.
 Pentis introduces 1-, 2-, 3-, and 5-tile-size blocks into the game and its difficulty increases differently than in Tetris.

 The blocks are controlled by arrow-keys and can be dropped instantly by pressing ```space```.
 When a row is complete with tiles, it disappears.
 The game ends when the stack reaches the point where the new spawning block overlaps with the stack.